elixir-desktop/ios-example-app/README.md

 ## How to build & run

+1. Install the custom OTP version on your machine (*see known todos)
 1. Install xcode from the app store.
 1. Install brew, elixir, git, carthage, npm